 Number one & the easiest source of finance for a small business is one’s own savings.
-At any stage of business, when a business is in need of capital, an entrepreneur can tap into his personal assets such as – stocks, mutual funds, real estate or jewelry – to raise money.
-He can either sell the assets to raise money or take a loan on any of the assets.
+At any stage of business, when a business needs capital, an entrepreneur can tap into his personal assets such as – stocks, mutual funds, real estate, or jewelry – to raise money.
+He can either sell the assets to raise money or take a loan on any assets.
 Entrepreneurs can invest such personal capital in their business as equity capital, or they can give loans to their own company.

 Family & Friends

-Parents, sibling, extended relatives & friends who have excess cash to lend can be a go to option who may be willing to finance your business.
+Parents, siblings, extended relatives & friends who have excess cash to lend can be a go to option who may be willing to finance your business.
 They may lend the money to the business in the form of a loan or may be willing to take an equity stake in the company.

 Banks have a special department dedicated to providing loans to small companies.
-To get a loan from a bank, companies have to qualify for bank’s minimum criteria.
-Every bank has its own criteria with regards to earning potential, annual turnover, credit scores, etc. There are many types of loans that banks offer such as working capital loans, term loans, loan against property, etc. Companies can choose the type of loans as per their requirement.
+To get a loan from a bank, companies have to qualify for the bank’s minimum criteria.
+Every bank has its own criteria regarding earning potential, annual turnover, credit scores, etc. Banks offer many types of loans, such as working capital loans, term loans, loans against property, etc. Companies can choose the type of loans as per their requirement.

 Small Business Loans